 Specific Performance Achievement»

 .
-In the event that as a result of the Performance Test it is reasonably evident that the Equipment is performing significantly out of compliance with a Specific Performance Level, Purchaser may require Seller to take corrective actions in accordance with Section 10.13 without the benefit of Performance Test or Sound Level Test results; otherwise, Performance Test or Sound Level Test results will be required to be the basis of such action.
+In the event that as a result of the Performance Test it is reasonably evident that the Equipment is performing significantly out of compliance with a Specific Performance Level, Purchaser may require Seller to take corrective actions in accordance with Section 10.13 without the benefit of Performance Test results; otherwise, Performance Test results will be required to be the basis of such action.

 Timing of Tests»